College students and other young adults take to the roads every year for a much-needed…

 Hot Car Deaths Before 1990

 The non-profit organization Kids and Cars has kept track of the total amount of hot car deaths since 1990.
-But the limited data prior to 1990 attributes on 17 deaths to hot car deaths.
+But the limited data prior to 1990 attributes only 17 deaths to hot car deaths.
 In the book Backseat Tragedies: Hot Car Deaths, authors RJ Parker and JJ Slate explain, “[e]xperts believe the rise of hyperthermia incidents began to increase dramatically during the 1990s because of state regulations recommending car seats to be placed in the backseats of cars, to avoid the dangers of airbags.”

 What happens to the human body in a hot car?